Euak/hugo-split-gallery/README.md

 ### Download

 By default, a link _Download all photos_ is displayed for all posts. this can be disabled via setting the `enableDownloadAll` site's parameter to `false`.
+See also the `galleryButtons` parameter to enable or disable download of photos within the gallery.

 ### Gallery